serwus701/serwus701/README.md

 <div align="center">

 ## About me:
-  Hi, I'm student at Politechnika Wrocławska.
-Currently employed in Volvo as Fullstack Software Engeneer.
+  Hi, I'm 4th year student at Wroclaw University of Science and Technology.
+Professionally Fullstack/DevOps Software Engineer at Volvo Digital & IT.
-  Professionally I'm using React, SharePoint, .Net and Azure technologies.
+  I'm using React, SPFx with SharePoint, .Net and Azure.

 -------------------